 Compared to neighbouring countries such as Vietnam, Laos and Thailand, the vaccination campaign in Cambodia has been remarkably successful.
 Over 87 % of the Cambodian population has been fully vaccinated, which is a higher percentage than in most European countries.
 Furthermore, since August 2021 third shots, the so-called booster shots, have been administered.
 Cambodia can be satisfied with the achieved result.
 The number of weekly infections has also been quite low compared to most European countries.
 After a small peak in the infection rates in February due to the Omicron variant, barely any positive COVID-19 cases have been registered since then.

 There are a number of COVID-19 measures in force in Cambodia.
 On some locations such as stores, restaurants, hotels, and public areas the body temperature of visitors is measured.
 Furthermore, it is expected from visitors to regularly wash and/or disinfect their hands.
 It is advised to be well-informed of the local COVID-19 guidelines and follow them strictly.
 The government regularly distributes fines in case the COVID-19 measures are not being observed.

 Returning to the UK

 Are you travelling back to the UK?
 There are no rules for travellers returning to the UK from abroad.

 If you arenʼt (fully) vaccinated, you must take a COVID-19 test in the 2 days before you travel back to the UK.
 Also, you must book and pay for another test and take before the end of day 2 after arrival.
 You don‘t need to quarantine

-Disclaimer: because a lot of information about the coronavirus changes very quickly it cannot be guaranteed in any way that this article is complete and fully up to date at the moment you read it.
-Also base your decision to travel to Cambodia during or after the coronavirus on information provided by your travel agency and/or airline, likewise before you apply for the visa.
+Disclaimer: as much of the information about the COVID-19 crisis changes very quickly, there is no way to guarantee that this article is complete and up to date at the time you read it.
+Please base your decision on whether or not to travel to Cambodia during or after the COVID-19 crisis also on information provided by your travel agent and/or airline, even before you apply for your visa.